Drug and Alcohol Withdrawal Symptoms and Treatment

 In other terms, these neuroadaptations resulting from continued drug or alcohol use lead to the development of physiological dependence.
-Dependent individuals grow so accustomed to the presence of a substance that they essentially rely on its continued use to feel and function normally.6, 7, 8 People with substance dependence are likely to experience some degree of the side effects of withdrawal when attempts are made to slow or altogether stop their substance use.
+Dependent individuals grow so accustomed to the presence of a substance that they essentially rely on its continued use to feel and function normally.6, 7, 8 People with substance dependence are likely to experience some degree of the side effects of alcohol and drug withdrawal when attempts are made to slow or altogether stop their substance use.

 What Types of Withdrawal Symptoms Are There?

 Drug and alcohol withdrawal symptoms can range from mild to severe, depending on the substance being used.1, 3, 4 They also depend on how long and how heavily you’ve been using.1, 5 The withdrawal symptoms of drug abuse and alcohol addiction can be difficult to deal with and may lead people back to using their substance of choice in an effort to alleviate the discomfort.3

 You may be wondering, ‘how long does alcohol withdrawal last?’
 Withdrawal symptoms from alcohol abuse can start anywhere between 6 to 24 hours after heavy, prolonged drinking is stopped.
-Symptoms can progressively worsen over the next 2-3 days, then will slowly improve until they are resolved by about the 10th day.3, 4 Some typical symptoms of alcohol withdrawal include:3, 4
+Symptoms can progressively worsen over the next 2–3 days, then will slowly improve until they are resolved by about the 10th day.3, 4 Some common signs and symptoms of alcohol withdrawal include:3, 4

 - Rapid heart rate.